liginthomasck/XR/README.md

 1. Entertainment and gaming
 2. Employees and Consumers
 3. Healthcare
-4. Marketing and business solutions
+4. Marketing and business solutions.

 7. CONCLUSION